 Medical examiner officers

-Medical Examiner Officers (MEOs) are a vital part of any Medical Examiner (ME) service in England, Wales and Northern Ireland.
+Medical Examiner Officers (MEOs) are a vital part of any Medical Examiner (ME) service in England, Wales, Northern Ireland and Gibraltar.
 As most MEs will work part time in the role, MEOs will provide the continuity and oversight that the service requires to have the maximum benefit.

 Coming from a range of backgrounds, MEOs will be involved in all stages of the ME service, from talking to attending physicians, advising on the wording of death certificates and explaining this to bereaved families, as well as answering any questions they might have.